Cash-Monkey/automation-assessment/README.md

 I expect that 2/3 tests will pass with checkAllNames being the one to fail.
 On average, the tests take around 10 minutes to execute (anticipating 1 test failure; if that test ran fully it would take slightly longer).

+Reports are published to the test-output folder with the emailable-report offering an easy to read summary.

 <br/>